ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 -  mode 17: QSTABILIZE (like :ref:`Copter STABILIZE <copter:stabilize-mode>`)
 -  mode 18: QHOVER (like :ref:`Copter ALT_HOLD <copter:altholdmode>`)
 -  mode 19: QLOITER (like :ref:`Copter LOITER <copter:loiter-mode>`)
+-  mode 20: QLAND (like :ref:`Copter LAND <copter:land-mode>`)

 .. tip::

-   You will probably need to set the ``FLTMODE*`` parameters for these extra modes as numeric values as your GCS won't understand these values yet.
+   You may probably need to set the ``FLTMODE*`` parameters for these extra modes as numeric values if your GCS doesn't understand these values yet.

 If you are familiar with the equivalent Copter flight modes then you should be comfortable flying a QuadPlane.
 The only real difference comes